Dvi23/M365_-wiki/MDA-‐-Prevent-Anonymous-Proxies.md

 6. Add IP Address > Tag > equals > Anonymous Proxy <BR>
 7. Under Actions select Block <BR>
 * Note: Feel free to add a custom message to this block <BR>
+8. I would strongly recommend turning off Alerts for this policy so you are not spammed with alerts that you would just have to close.
+You can do reporting data in Advance Hunting if you want to see the data.

 ![image](https://github.com/user-attachments/assets/e7b869e9-8baf-4136-aa74-5c3150e15585)